 October 10, 2018 |

 #GivingTuesday is right around the corner!
 Whether you’re still putting together your plan, or just double checking to make sure that everything is ready to go, here are seven tips to decrease your stress and increase your fundraising this year.
-For even more helpful tools for maximizing the money you raise and saving yourself time and stress this year, check out our Giving Tuesday Resource Library.
+For even more helpful tools for maximizing the money you raise and saving yourself time and stress this year, check out our Resource Library.

 1. Make a plan (and stick to it!)

 Make a detailed plan for all of the outreach you’ll do throughout your Giving Tuesday campaign efforts—putting the time into writing it all down ahead of time will save you from scrambling at the last minute or forgetting anything important in the campaign rush.
 Your plan should include a timeline, a list of the tactics you plan to implement, and a summary of your goals broken down by how they will be achieved.
-Download our easy-to-use Giving Tuesday campaign plan template to put yours together today.
+Download our easy-to-use Giving Tuesday campaign guide to put yours together today.

 2. Use testing to maximize your digital engagement